Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-where $\Phi$ is the vacuum expectation value of the dilaton.
-This transformation for $\Phi$ can also be obtained in a $\sigma$-model approach by demanding the transformed $\sigma$-model to preserve conformal invariance at zero order in $\alpha^{'}$ \cite{Buscher}.
-In \cite{Alvarez-Osorio-3} it was finally proved that the duality transformation
+The induced transformation of the dilaton vacuum expectation value can also be obtained in a sigma-model approach imposing that the transformed sigma-model also preserves conformal invariance at zeroth order in~$\alpha'$~\cite{Buscher}.
+It was finally proved in ref.~\cite{Alvarez-Osorio-3} that the duality transformation

-is a symmetry of the whole string perturbation theory either for the bosonic and the heterotic string.
-This symmetry can also be shown to hold in the $c=1$ non-critical string for the whole perturbative expansion when the matrix model is truncated to the sector without vortices \cite{Gross-Klebanov}.
+is a symmetry of the whole string perturbation theory for the bosonic and the heterotic string.
+This symmetry can also be shown to hold in $c=1$~non-critical strings for the whole perturbative expansion, once the matrix model is truncated to the sector without vortices~\cite{Gross-Klebanov}.

-The invariance under (\ref{g}) is called $R$-duality and means that the theory at radius $R$ is equivalent to the one at radius $\alpha^{'}\hbar/R$ with an appropiate transformation of the couplings (for a general review see \cite{J-Schwarz}).
-Duality is a typical ``stringy'' property without any counterpart in field theory, since it depends crucially on the extended nature of the string.
+The property that the theory at radius~$R$ is equivalent to the one at radius~$\alpha'\hbar/R$, with an appropriate transformation of the string coupling, is called~$R$-duality (for a general review see \cite{J-Schwarz}).
+This is a characteristic ``stringy'' property stemming for the extended nature of the string and therefore has no counterpart in field theory.

-$R$-duality is not an exclusive property of the bosonic string.
-It appears also in theories with fermions like the heterotic and closed superstrings.
-In recent years this property has been considered as lending support to the idea that string theory has a fundamental minimal length.
-This and the study of the high energy string scattering has led to the formulation of a generalized uncertainity principle \cite{Veneziano} which reads
+$R$-duality is not exclusive of the bosonic string, being present as well in fermionic string models like the heterotic and closed superstrings.
+In recent years this property has been considered as lending support to the idea that string theory has a fundamental minimal length scale.
+In fact, the study of string scattering at high energies has led to the formulation of a generalized uncertainity principle~\cite{Veneziano}

-It is easy to see that there is a lower bound for the right hand side of (\ref{Veneziano}) corresponding to $\sqrt{\alpha^{'}\hbar}$.
-This would impose a lower bound to any measurable distance that would be of the order of the self-dual radius since, by duality, we are unable to distinguish between spaces of size $R$ and $(\alpha^{'}\hbar)/R$.
-In some sense this means that strings cannot probe distances shorter than its proper length (which is of the order of the Planck length).
+setting a lower bound for any measurable distance at~$\sqrt{\alpha'\hbar}$, the self-dual radius under~\eqref{replace}.
+This makes sense, since~$R$-duality implies that the string does no distinguish between dimensions of size~$R$ and~$(\alpha'\hbar)/R$.
+Moreover, the fact that this minimum distance also equals the string length defined in eq.~\eqref{eq:string_length} indicates that strings cannot probe distances shorter than their own characteristic size.